Social Security Disability Attorney

 File an Appeal

-If your claim was denied, an attorney can help you plan and submit your second appeal.
-Joey Chiaf and his team are well-versed in social security disability law and can provide the knowledge and resources to strengthen your claim.
+If your claim was denied, an attorney can help you plan and submit your appeal.
+Social security disability lawyer Joey Chiaf and his team in Oklahoma City are well-versed in social security disability law and can provide the knowledge and resources needed to strengthen your claim.

 We Stand Behind Disabled Workers